qiulinlx/pullltest/README.md

 Hi!
 This is Lerusha.
 Everything worked perfectly - using conda to install GitHub CLI seems to have worked :)

-Hi this is Jordan!
-All sorted after some help from my class mates.
+Hi this is Jordan.
+All sorted after some help from my class mates!